Biomechanics, Biomedical Engineering and Personal Injury Consultant and Expert Witness

 ► Contact Expert Witnesses for These Areas of Expertise

-Forensic Biomechanics: analysis of trauma-related failures of: a) soft tissues: ligament, tendon, muscle, cervical and thoracolumbar spine, and articulations such as the knee, hip and shoulder joints; b) hard tissues: skull fractures, closed head injuries; c) medical device failure analysis; and med
+Forensic Biomechanics: analysis of trauma-related failures of: a) soft tissues: ligament, tendon, muscle, cervical and thoracolumbar spine, and articulations such as the knee, hip and shoulder joints; b) hard tissues: skull fractures, closed head injuries; c) medical device failure analysis; and medical malpractice.

 Areas of Expertise